google/xls/docs_src/dslx_reference.md

 ### let Expression

-let expressions work the same way as let expressions in other functional languages, such as the ML languages or Haskell. let expressions provide a nested, lexically-scoped, list of declarations.
-The scope of the declaration is the expression and the right hand side of the declaration.
-For example,
+let expressions work the same way as let expressions in other functional languages (such as the ML family languages). let expressions provide a nested, lexically-scoped, list of binding definitions.
+The scope of the binding is the expression on the right hand side of the declaration.
+For example:

 ```
 let a: u32 = u32:1 + u32:2;